Julio Jones: Tennessee Titans

-2021 season

-On June 6, 2021, the Falcons traded Jones along with a sixth-round selection in the 2023 NFL Draft to the Tennessee Titans for their second-round selection in the 2022 NFL Draft and their fourth-round selection in the 2023 NFL Draft.
+On June 6, 2021, the Falcons traded Jones along with a sixth-round selection in the 2023 NFL draft to the Titans for their second-round selection in the 2022 NFL draft and their fourth-round selection in the 2023 Draft.
 Jones elected to wear jersey No. 2 with the Titans due to jersey No. 11 being taken by fellow receiver A. J. Brown.
-On September 18, 2021, Jones was fined $10,815 for getting into a scuffle with defensive back Byron Murphy during the season opener against the Arizona Cardinals, in which the Titans lost 38–13.
-The following week against the Seattle Seahawks, Jones had his only game of the season with over 100 yards receiving, with six receptions for 128 yards, all recorded in the first half in the 33–30 victory in overtime In the game, Jones had a reception of 51 yards and had a controversial touchdown that was called back after the officials ruled that his right foot didn't land fully in bounds while making the catch.
+On September 18, 2021, Jones was fined $10,815 for getting into a scuffle with defensive back Byron Murphy during the season opener against the Cardinals, in which the Titans lost 38–13.
+The following week against the Seahawks, Jones had his only game of the season with over 100 yards receiving, with six receptions for 128 yards, all recorded in the first half in the 33–30 victory in overtime In the game, Jones had a reception of 51 yards and had a controversial touchdown that was called back after the officials ruled that his right foot did not land fully in bounds while making the catch.
 In Week 6 against the Buffalo Bills, Jones had three receptions for 59 yards in the 34–31 victory.
 He gained most of those yards off of a 48-yard reception that he caught after the ball bounced off the helmet of defensive back Micah Hyde.
 Jones was placed on injured reserve with a hamstring injury on November 13, 2021.
 He was activated on December 11.
-Since Week 2, Jones didn't have a game where he posted more than 60 yards receiving or more than five receptions.
-He recorded his only receiving touchdown of the season in Week 18 against the Houston Texans in the final game of the regular season.
+Since Week 2, Jones had not had a game where he posted more than 60 yards receiving or more than five receptions.
+He recorded his only receiving touchdown of the season in Week 18 against the Texans in the final game of the regular season.
 The Titans were victorious 28–25.
 In an injury-riddled season, Jones finished the regular season with 31 receptions for 434 receiving yards and a receiving touchdown.
 The Titans clinched the number one seed in the AFC with a 12–5 regular season record.
-In Jones' first postseason game in four seasons, in the Divisional Round against the Cincinnati Bengals, Jones had statistically his best game since Week 2 of the regular season, with six receptions for 62 yards as the Titans lost 19–16.
+In Jones' first postseason game in four seasons, in the Divisional Round against the Bengals, Jones had statistically his best game since Week 2 of the regular season, with six receptions for 62 yards as the Titans lost 19–16.
 On March 16, 2022, Jones was released from the Titans.